 Does your institution allow students to postpone enrollment after admission?
 Yes If yes, maximum period of postponement: One year

 C19.
 Early admission of high school students:

-Does your institution allow high school students to enroll as full-time, first-time, Yes first-year (freshman) students one year or more before high school graduation? ies
+Does your institution allow high school students to enroll as full-time, first-time, first-year Yes (freshman) students one year or more before high school graduation?
+168

 \C20.
 Common application: